top of page

 Saccharomyces cerevisiae

-As the yeasts perform their conversions, the AAB get to work slurping up the alcohol to metabolize acetic acid, the primary ingredient in vinegar.
+As the yeasts enjoy sugar, the AAB get to work slurping up the alcohol they produce, to metabolize acetic acid, the primary ingredient in vinegar.
 Store-bought apple cider vinegar is about 5 - 6% acetic acid.
 This factor too can be controlled by the maker.

 apples